Earthquakes on May 8, 2026

 28.1 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.8 earthquake 53 km NNE of Chickaloon, Alaska with origin time 20:04 UTC on May 8, 2026.
+A magnitude 2.8 earthquake was recorded 53 km NNE of Chickaloon, Alaska on May 8, 2026 at 20:04 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 28.1 km, placing this in the shallow crustal category.
-Geolocation places the event at 62.261°N, -148.181°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At a depth of 28.1 km, the event was shallow crustal.
+The epicenter is at 62.261°, -148.181°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08